aman231217/CalculatorApp/README.md

-A Simple Calculator App which will perform simple operation line addition,subtraction,division and multipliaction.
+A Simple Android Application which will perform simple operations like addition,subtraction,division and multiplication.